kg-construct/mapping-challenges/challenges/access-fields-outside-iteration/solution/README.md

 .
 ```

 Next to that, a `rml:LogicalSourceNesting` is also a `rdfs:subClassOf` `rml:Includer`, meaning that, just like merges, data from a higher iteration can be included in a nested logical source using includes.
-Because the data is nested, there is no need join conditions on `rml:LogicalSourceNesting`s.
+Because the data is nested, there is no need for join conditions on `rml:LogicalSourceNesting`s.

 ```
 _:nested-ls